 Steak, mushrooms, and gravy are simply irresistible for dinner, and these air fryer mushrooms combined with caramelized onion gravy & juicy steak are worthy winners for any family dinner table.

 Meatloaf anyone?
-This mozzarella stuffed meatloaf is perfect for a hearty, inexpensive family meal to go alongside this tasty side dish.
+This stuffed meatloaf with pork rinds is perfect for a hearty, inexpensive family meal to go alongside this tasty side dish.
 It's ready in under an hour and serves 8 people.

 🙋 Frequently asked questions